If you’re wondering how to grow your Pinterest traffic then it’s time you understand how to use Pinterest analytics.

 Metric to Track:

 This information will be found inside Google Analytics.
-If you download our free dashboard you will find it easier to gather this data.

 Sessions are the cumulative number of page views, ecommerce transactions, events, etc that take place on your website.